There are moments in life, when time stops and everything is affected from that moment forward.

 In addition to telling our story, we aim to sprinkle the world with blue dot items as a symbol of hope and a vision of a world free of cancer.
 The blue dots are tattoos that are placed on your body before your radiation treatments to mark where the radiation beams should go.

-We are working to find a cure for cancer in our lifetime.
-We are currently supporting cancer research by internationally-recognized Dr. Albert Koong, as well as working with and supporting cancer programs at the Stanford University Medical Center, local non-profits, the Palo Alto Medical Foundation, and stem cell research at Stanford University.
+We are currently supporting the cancer research being done in metastatic disease by Dr. Erinn Rankin PhD, Assistant Professor at the Stanford University Medical Center as well as working with and supporting cancer programs at the Stanford University Medical Center, St. Luke’s Wood River Hospital, Camp Kesem at Stanford University, and stem cell research at Stanford University.

 The My Blue Dots Story